Financial Reporting (International Public Sector Accounting Standards – IPSAS)

 Bandy, G. (2011) Financial Management and Accounting in the Public Sector.
 Oxon: Routledge.

-Müller-Marqués Berger, T. and Ernst & Young (2012), IPSAS Explained A Summary of International Public Sector Accounting Standards, 2nd Edition, Chichester: John Wiley & Sons Ltd.
+Müller-Marqués Berger, T. and Ernst & Young (2012) IPSAS Explained A Summary of International Public Sector Accounting Standards, 2nd Edition, Wiley.

 You are provided with a range of academic journal articles, extracts from supplementary text books and other reports or material.
 You will also consider a number of Case Studies.
 All these comprise the Course Reader which forms an essential part of this course.